-The Company offers, as a guarantee, the investment of its funds upon securities of the first order only, and that no Director or Officer of the Company shall become a borrower
+The Company offers, as a guarantee, the investment of its funds upon securities of the first order only, and that no Director or Officer of the Company shall become a borrowe

-A half-yearly statement will be issued of money received (specifying sources)-money invested (specifying securities). -general summary of business to date, and profit and loss -general summary of a to date of statement.
-Application for shares to be made to RICHARD HODSON, Secretary.
+A half-yearly statement will be issued of moncy received (specifying sources)-money invested (specifying securities) -general summary of business to date, and profit and loss to date of statement.

+Application for shares to be made to RIC HARD HODSON, Secretary, 15 and 16, Adam-street, Adelphi.

-AS COOKING STOVES .- The Improved GAS COOMING SLOVES.-Inc improved Gas Cooking Apparatus, invented and manufactured by Deane, Dray, and Co., has been approved by Her-Majesty's Government, and adopted, after a lengthened trial.
-It is now in daily use in the following Government
+G AS COOKING STOVES.-The Improved by Deane, Dray, and Co., has been approved by Her Majesty's Government, and adopted, after a lengthened trial.
+It is now in daily use in the following Government establishments wir establishments, viz:-St. George's Barracks, Charing Cross.
 Tower of London.

-- Wellington Barracks, St. James's Park.
+Wellington Barracks, St. James's Park.
 St. John's Wood Barracks.
 At the Manchester Exhibition.

-Messrs.
-Scarlett and Son, 26, King William-street, &c. &c.; and wherever litted, has given full satisfaction.
+- Messrs.
+Scarlett and Son, 26, King William-street, &c. &c.; and wherever fitted, has given full satisfaction.
+Deane, Dray, and Co. supply every description of Gas

-Deane, Dray, and Co. supply every description of Gas Fittings at economical charges.
+Fittings at economical charges.
 Carefully prepared esti-mates free of charge.
 A modern and elegant assortment of Chandeliers in crystal glass, ormolu, artistic, and plain Bronzes, &c.
-Gas Cooking Stoves, from 20s. each.-Deane, Dray, and Co., London Bridge.
+Gas Cooking Stoves, from 20s. cach.-Deane, Dray, and Co., London Bridge.